JakubCzura/KnitterNotebookProject/README.md

 ![4](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/d3c5bb48-cdaa-48d0-97a8-a99b876c5099)

-Knitters usually create samples before they start working at main project.
-You can add samples with attached photo of yarn of expected sample.
+Knitters usually create samples before they start working on main project.
+You can add samples with attached photo of yarn or expected sample's appearance.

 ![5](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/f7967cd5-238e-434f-9d13-104a17658576)

-When you have many samples you can easily filter their by needle's size.
+When you have many samples you can easily filter them by needle's size.
 You can delete sample using context menu.

 ![6](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/5484c36e-cc12-422d-8152-0b41c369f891)